top of page

 Ella Gibson wins historic women's Vegas championship

-- 3 min read
+• 3 min read

 Great Britain's Ella Gibson is the new Vegas champion, after a historic five-way shootoff in the Championship Compound Female division.
 After the first end of inner-10 scoring, Miller was eliminated and Morgan Rives took third spot.
 Gibson and Alexis Ruiz shot down for the championship.
 They both shot 29s, and then moved to the 1.5cm scoring, where Gibson put in a strong 30 to Ruiz's 29 to finish.

 "How does it feel?
 Amazing, nerve-wracking, and really cool.
 Me and the girls were just talking about in the practice range before we came out, we really wanted to make it to the smaller target ring.
 So that was the aim, and every end we were like, okay, we've got to do two more!"
-Gibson, an outdoor world record holder and known as one of the most methodical and disciplined women on the circuit, finished runner-up in 2024 to Gellenthien and placed 3rd in 2025, but finally took the big win she has been looking for.
+Gibson, an outdoor world record holder and known as one of the most methodical and disciplined women on the circuit, finished runner-up in 2024 to Gellenthien and placed 3rd in 2025, but finally took the win she had been looking for.

 "It feels incredible.
 Truthfully, I didn't feel like I was as prepared coming into Vegas as I normally am.
 So I was trying to not be too hard on myself if I didn't get the results I wanted.
 But I'm so glad that it all kind of came together.
 And that's